How to Take the Famous Mount Cook Road Photo

 As you can see in the photo above, the road curves to the right so keep that in mind when looking for the correct spot.

 It’s on this stretch of road that you get the perfect angle of Mount Cook and also a good view to see if cars are coming (that’s kind of important).
 Below are a few screenshots of the location on Maps.me (one of my favorite apps for travel.)
 The red markers show where this photo is taken from.
 In my opinion, taking the photo from the last stream is the best spot.

 Check out some awesome tours in and around Mount Cook

 Is there a place to park?

-Well, not exactly but there are places with the flat ground you can pull safely off the road.
-You’ll find areas to park on the side of the road at each one of the streams and the largest being at the last one (if you’re heading away from the village).
+Well, not exactly but there are places with flat ground where you can pull safely off the road.
+You’ll find areas to park on the side of the road at each one of the streams.
+Be sure to pull well off the road to avoid any accidents!

 It is always best to leave your hazard lights on and never shoot in the dark.
 Although on this stretch of road you have plenty of time to see cars coming, it’s still important to pay attention and always use a spotter when you’re behind the camera.